Framework-R-D/phlex-design/doc/introduction.rst

 .. graphviz:: framework-scope.gv

-Wikipedia decently defines a software framework as [Wiki-framework]_:
+Wikipedia decently defines a software framework as [Wiki-Framework]_:

   *an abstraction in which software, providing generic functionality, can be selectively changed by additional user-written code, thus providing application-specific software.*